-Layered administration of the group takes place on the primary server.
+Layered administration of the group takes place on the primary server, where the master copy of SRDS resides.
 The utreplica command designates a primary server, advises the server of its Administration Primary status, and tells it the host names of all the secondary servers.